 Sacked FBI director James Comey likens Trump to a mafia boss in his new book A Higher Loyalty, in which he recalls the president’s demand for absolute service to his cause.
 That’s not to mention of course the many ties Trump already has to figures from the mob underworld.

-His former lawyer Roy Cohn represented and advised mafia bosses, while he is on record as having hosted convicted felon and reported mob affiliate Joey ‘No Socks’ Cinque at his Mar-a-Lago New Year’s Eve party in 2016.
+His former lawyer Roy Cohn represented and advised mafia bosses, while Trump is on record as having hosted convicted felon and reported mob affiliate Joey ‘No Socks’ Cinque at his Mar-a-Lago New Year’s Eve party in 2016.

 There’s clearly plenty of fodder to work with for a mafia genre movie.
 If nothing else, Trump wears a long coat like a surly kingpin.